Membership Policies & Code of Conduct

 The YMCA reserves the right to make schedule changes to better serve our members or to combine/cancel classes due to low enrollment.
 If the YMCA chooses to cancel a class, participants will be issued a credit or cash refund in full.
 Classes missed by participants due to personal reasons will not be credited or refunded except when accompanied by a doctor's note.
 Requests for program credits that are made after the first class will be issued; however, credits will not be issued beyond the second class.
 Credits will be issued for the cost of the cancelled program.

 The Greater Burlington YMCA participates in the AWAY (Always Welcome At the Y) program that allows YMCA members travelling outside of their hometown to utilize other YMCA facilities across the country.
 A reduced guest fee may apply, so consult the Y that you are visiting.
 Members of other Y's visiting the Burlington area may use our facilities for free up to three times per year.

 The use of cell phones are permitted in the lobby area only.
 Please refrain from using your phones in the locker rooms and changing areas.
 This policy follows current trends and recommendations from the YMCA of the USA.

 Children 6 and under must have a parent in the water with them regardless of their swimming ability.
 There is a one-to-one ratio for swimmer to non-swimmers.
 Parents cannot bring in more than one non-swimmer.
-Children cannot swim alone with only a floatation device; a parent must be in arm's reach at all times and not rely on floatation devices.
+Children cannot swim alone with only a flotation device; a parent must be in arm's reach at all times and not rely on flotation devices.
 Children 10 and under must be accompanied by a parent in the pool at all times unless they pass a swim test.
 See a lifeguard for details.